verbb/formie/docs/guides/fields/bringing-your-craft-field-into-formie-custom-field-adapters.md

-# Bringing your Craft field into Formie (Custom Field adapters)
+# Bringing Your Craft Field Into Formie (Custom Field Adapters)

 Your Craft site may already have field types from custom plugins — [Maps](https://plugins.craftcms.com/simplemap?craft5), [Google Maps](https://plugins.craftcms.com/google-maps?craft5), or your own field classes — or Craft's built-in Link field.
 Formie's **Custom Field** field type lets authors use those fields on forms without you building a full Formie field type for each one.